contactandyc/another-c-library/12_red_black_tree.md

 ```

-In the example below, erase A, the sibling is O which is red, the parent is E.
+In the example below, erase A, the sibling is O (which is red), and the parent is E:
 ```bash
 $ $stla/bin/tree_operations -q AEIOUY
 E1